Lissy93/awesome-privacy/README.md

 [Org Mode](https://orgmode.org) is a very comprehensive CLI tool for keeping notes, maintaining todo lists, planning projects, and authoring documents -based on a fast and effective plain-text system, from the command line.

 For a simple plain text note taking app, with strong encryption, see [Protected Text](https://www.protectedtext.com), which works well with the [Safe Notes](https://play.google.com/store/apps/details?id=com.protectedtext.android) Android app.
-[Laverna](https://laverna.cc/) is a cross-platform secure notes app, where all entries are formated with markdown.
+[Laverna](https://laverna.cc/) is a cross-platform secure notes app, where all entries are formatted with markdown.

 ## Cloud Productivity Suits